 PTAs are licensed or certified in all 50 states and the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Licensure or certification is required in each state/jurisdiction in which a PTA works and must be renewed on a regular basis, with a majority of states requiring continuing education as a condition for license renewal.
 PTAs' scope of work and supervision requirements are defined by the physical therapy practice act in each state.

 You must pass the National Physical Therapy Examination if you are seeking to become a licensed PT or PTA in the United States.
 This applies to candidates who attended U.S. PT or PTA programs outside of the U.S. NPTE is administered by FSBPT, which provides resources for candidates.

 Another important requirement for licensure is graduation from an accredited physical therapy educational program.
-The Commission on Accreditation of Physical Therapy Education, the U.S. Department of Education-recognized specialized accrediting agency for physical therapy education programs, sets the quality threshold standards that physical therapy education programs must meet in order to be accredited.
+The Commission on Accreditation in Physical Therapy Education, the U.S. Department of Education-recognized specialized accrediting agency for physical therapy education programs, sets the quality threshold standards that physical therapy education programs must meet to be accredited.

 Internationally Educated PTs and PTAs

-Internationally-educated candidates for licensure, whether U.S. citizens or not, are required to have their educational credentials reviewed as part of the licensure process.
+Internationally-educated candidates for licensure, whether United States citizens or not, are required to have their educational credentials reviewed as part of the licensure process, unless they attended a physical therapy program outside the U.S. that was accredited by the Commission on Accreditation in Physical Therapy Education.
 This review must be conducted by a credentialing agency approved by the jurisdiction in which the applicant intends to practice as a PT or work as a PTA.